 The Trust Fund also welcomes contributions from private donors, including foundations, corporations and individuals.

-Voluntary contributions received by the Trust Fund for Victims
+Voluntary contributions from States Parties received by the Trust Fund for Victims

-The Fund received the following voluntary contributions from States during the period from 1 July 2019 to 30 June 2020:
+The TFV received the following voluntary contributions from the ICC States Parties during the period from 1 January to 31 December 2020:

 Voluntary contributions from private donors received by the Trust Fund for Victims